Lyme Science Blog

-I have identified several factors that might have contributed to treatment delays in 15 Lyme disease patients.
-All 15 subjects failed their initial antibiotic treatment.
-In many cases, their illness could have been mitigated had diagnosis and treatment occurred in the early stages of the disease.
+I identified several factors that contributed to Lyme disease treatment delays in 15 patients.
+All 15 individuals failed their initial antibiotic treatment.
+In many cases, their illness might have been mitigated if diagnosis and treatment had occurred during the early stages of the disease.

-These 15 patients were part of a case series which included 100 Lyme disease patients who were treated at a single private medical practice.
-The study was described in the Journal Evaluation Clinical Practice.
-[2] All patients in the series met the CDC’s two-tier criteria with at least 5 out of 10 IgG positive Western blot bands.
+These 15 patients were part of a case series of 100 Lyme disease patients treated at a single private medical practice.
+The study was published in the Journal of Evaluation in Clinical Practice.2 All patients met the CDC two-tier testing criteria with at least 5 of 10 IgG Western blot bands.

 Case 1

-35-year-old man presented with an erythema migrans rash.
-One week later, he had a blood test, which was negative.
-He was never re-tested.
-The man was not treated for Lyme disease for 8 years.
+A 35-year-old man presented with an erythema migrans rash.
+One week later he had a blood test that was negative and he was never re-tested.
+He was not treated for Lyme disease for 8 years.

 Case 2

-16-year-old girl was diagnosed with Epstein Barr and a streptococcal infection.
-Her tonsils were subsequently removed.
+A 16-year-old girl was diagnosed with Epstein-Barr virus and streptococcal infection.
+Her tonsils were removed.
 She was not treated for Lyme disease for 8 years.

 Case 3

-57-year-old woman had a tick bite followed by a swollen right knee.
-She was diagnosed with a meniscus tear.
-She was not treated for Lyme disease for 6 years.
+A 57-year-old woman had a tick bite followed by a swollen knee.
+She was diagnosed with a meniscus tear and was not treated for Lyme disease for 6 years.

 Case 4

-16-year-old girl was diagnosed with Bell’s palsy.
-She subsequently did poorly in school.
+A 16-year-old girl developed Bell’s palsy and later struggled academically.
 She was not treated for Lyme disease for 6 years.

 Case 5

-31-year-old man had a 6” x 6” rash.
-He was not treated for Lyme disease for 4 years.
+A 31-year-old man developed a 6 × 6 inch rash but was not treated for Lyme disease for 4 years.

 Case 6

-35-year-old man with typical symptoms.
-He was told he did not have Lyme disease by two doctors.
-He was not treated for Lyme disease for 3 years.
+A 35-year-old man with typical Lyme symptoms was told by two physicians that he did not have Lyme disease.
+Treatment was delayed for 3 years.

-Failure to seek a second opinion from a doctor experienced in treating chronic manifestations of Lyme disease
+Failure to seek a second opinion from a physician experienced with chronic manifestations of Lyme disease.

 Case 7

-42-year-old woman with Bell’s palsy.
-She was told she did not have Lyme disease based upon results from a spinal tap.
-She was not treated for Lyme disease for 3 years.
+A 42-year-old woman developed Bell’s palsy.
+Lyme disease was dismissed after a negative spinal tap.
+She was not treated for 3 years.

 Case 8

-22-year-old man with sinusitis followed by two sinus operations.
-He was not treated for Lyme disease for 17 months.
+A 22-year-old man developed sinusitis and underwent two sinus surgeries.
+Lyme disease treatment was delayed for 17 months.

-Failure to consider sinusitis as a symptom of Lyme disease
+Failure to consider sinusitis as a possible Lyme manifestation.

 Case 9